jackkoppa/browse-dot-show/sites/README.md

 * styling
 * a few .env variables, including AWS SSO username for deployment

-The primary repo - [jackkoppa/browse-dot-show](https://github.com/jackkoppa/browse-dot-show) - will define the sites it hosts, in [origin-sites/](./origin-sites/).
+The primary repo - [jackkoppa/browse-dot-show](https://github.com/jackkoppa/browse-dot-show) - provides a template structure for creating sites in [my-sites/](./my-sites/).

+Example sites are available in a separate repository: [browse-dot-show-example-sites](https://github.com/jackkoppa/browse-dot-show-example-sites) (coming soon).

-All other repos will define their sites in [my-sites/](./my-sites/).
+All forked repos should define their sites in [my-sites/](./my-sites/).